webiny/docs.webiny.com/docs/guides/mongodb-atlas.md

 ![MongoDB Atlas Cluster Connection Method](/img/guides/mongodb-atlas/mongodb-atlas-connection-method.png)

 This will present you with a connection string.
-You want to copy that string and replace `<password>` with the password you assigned to your MongoDB user.
+You want to copy that string and replace `<password>` with the password you assigned to your MongoDB user, and `<dbname>` with the name of the database (the project name).

 ![MongoDB Atlas Cluster Connection Method](/img/guides/mongodb-atlas/mongodb-atlas-connection-string.png)